marcobonici/marcobonici.github.io/blog/autodiff.md

 \begin{equation}
 \nabla f(\boldsymbol{x}_0) = \left(\cos 0 + 0, 0 + \exp(0+0), \exp(0+0)\right) = \left(1,1,1 \right)
 \end{equation}

+Quite easy, isn't it?
+What are the pros and cons?
+- ✅ High precision, since derivatives are analytical
+- ✅ Work with arbitrary functions
+- ❌ Need to be coded
+- ❌ Error prone
+- ❌ For complicated functions, the derivative may not have a maneageable analyical expression
+- ❌ Not efficient when there are a lot of input and output parameters

 ## Backward algorithmic differentiation